 Questions are always welcome!
 Check out our FAQ below to learn more.

 No, It cannot.
 Aniball has been thoroughly tested under relevant European directives on medical devices.
 However, remember to only use water-based lubricants and check your balloon before every use.
 Do not apply oil-based lubricants since they could damage balloon’s surface.

 No, it cannot.
 Gynecologists agree that exercising with Aniball cannot cause a premature birth nor contractions.

 No, it cannot.
 Exercising with the balloon during a healthy pregnancy does not cause the fluid to leak.
 The amniotic sac is protected by a suppository that protects the membranes and does not collapse until just before delivery.
 The outflow of amniotic fluid can occur at any time and the reasons may vary.
 It is most often caused by infections or it occurs during a full moon or a change in pressure.

-The goal of the exercise is to achieve a 30 cm circumference of the balloon in about 3-4 weeks of regular exercise, which corresponds to a newborn’s average cranial circumference at birth.
+The goal of the exercise is to achieve about 28-30 cm circumference of the balloon in about 3-4 weeks of regular exercise, which corresponds to a newborn’s average cranial circumference at birth.